WeakBlood/ArduinoHalfDuplexRSA/README.md

-#Is this a school project?
+# Is this a school project?
 NAH as always, i was just bored.
 I ran those 2 scripts with these components:
-- Arduino UNO R3
+-Arduino UNO R3
   - BREADBOARD
   - 0.96 INCH MONITOR
   - NRF24L01